nwheels-io/NWheels/README.md

 # Welcome to NWheels

-An ejectable way to develop and maintain software of any scale with tiny amount of code, written in DSLs dedicated to every layer and aspect.
+An ejectable way to develop and maintain software of any scale with tiny amount of code in domain-specific langauges (DSL).
+Every layer and aspect have dedicated DSLs, which allow declaring intents through code, together with arbitrary logic.
+The DSLs are then transpiled into working codebases in selected languages and technology stacks.
 [Read full introduction](docs/).

-> CURRENT STATUS: incubation of **v2**.
-The field-tested **v1** can be found in the [this branch](https://github.com/nwheels-io/NWheels/tree/gen-1).
+CURRENT STATUS: incubation of **v2**.
+The field-tested **v1** can be found in [gen-1 branch](https://github.com/nwheels-io/NWheels/tree/gen-1).

 # Getting started

 WARNING: we're in early alpha, expect failures

 ## Prerequisites

+### Production

+### Development

 - Machine running Linux, macOS, or Windows
 - .NET Core SDK 2.1 or higher
-- A C# IDE.
+- (Recommended) C# IDE.
 The popular ones are VSCode, Visual Studio (Windows only), Rider

 ## Hello World